MiaoLiAI/House_Price_Prediction/README.md

 Optimization issues can be fixed, but model capacity remains insufficient

 👉 This indicates that housing prices exhibit strong non-linear and interaction effects not captured by linear models.

+🔜 Next Step

+To better model these non-linear effects, the next phase of this project explores tree-based ensemble models, including:

+RandomForestRegressor – variance reduction via bagging and feature randomness

+GradientBoostingRegressor – sequential error correction with additive weak learners

+These models are better suited for capturing complex interactions and are expected to significantly improve predictive performance.